googleapis/google-cloud-python/packages/google-api-core/CONTRIBUTING.rst

    # Configure remotes such that you can pull changes from the googleapis/python-api-core
    # repository into your local repository.
    $ git remote add upstream git@github.com:googleapis/python-api-core.git
-   # fetch and merge changes from upstream into master
+   # fetch and merge changes from upstream into main
    $ git fetch upstream
-   $ git merge upstream/master
+   $ git merge upstream/main

 Now your local repo is set up such that you will push changes to your GitHub repo, from which you can submit a pull request.